pburkindine/angular6-demo/README.md

 Passport and JWT are used for authentication against MongoDB and call authentication.

+TODO is JWT blacklisting and logout since Redis is not in the stack

 # Frontend

 An Angular Material front-end consumes the API.
 The customer registers, builds a cart, then checks out using Stripe.